-According to Quentin Tarantino and Uma Thurman in the DVD documentary the idea for doing "Kill Bill" began during the filming of Pulp Fiction (1994).
-The two began talking about the kinds of movies that they would like to do and Quentin said he would like to do a 70's style kung-fu flick.
+According to Quentin Tarantino and Uma Thurman in the DVD documentary, the idea for doing "Kill Bill" began during the filming of Pulp Fiction (1994).
+The two began talking about the kinds of movies that they would like to do, and Quentin said he would like to do a 70's style kung-fu flick.
 Uma came up with the film's opening shot of her beaten up and wearing a wedding gown.

-When 'The Bride' is walking towards the stairs in the House of Blue Leaves to fight the first round of bodyguards you see a shot taken from underneath through the glass floor.
+When The Bride is walking towards the stairs, in the House of Blue Leaves, to fight the first round of bodyguards, you see a shot taken from underneath through the glass floor.
 The soles of her shoes read "Fuck U".

 As Quentin Tarantino was leaving Japan after initial location scouting and securing the studios, he heard the all girl band "The 5,6,7,8's" playing over the store's speakers.
 He was so intrigued by the music that he asked a clerk who the band was.
 When he was told, Tarantino, who didn't have enough time to go to a music shop to get their CD, begged the clerk to sell him their copy.
 Quentin took the disc home, listened to it, and immediately signed the band to play during the "Showdown at the House of Blue Leaves" segment.
 All of the band's songs, including the stand-out "Woo Hoo" are covers of early 60's surfer songs.

-Quentin Tarantino in his conversation with Indian director Anurag Kashyap admitted that the celebrated manga animation-action sequence in Kill Bill was inspired from 2001 Hindi-Tamil film, Aalavandhan (2001) starring Kamal Haasan.
+Quentin Tarantino, in his conversation with Indian director Anurag Kashyap, admitted that the celebrated manga animation-action sequence in Kill Bill was inspired from 2001 Hindi-Tamil film, Aalavandhan (2001) starring Kamal Haasan.
 Tarantino was quoted saying 'Yes, saw this Indian serial-killer film which showed violence as animated'.

 The license plate for Buck's truck is a Texas plate that reads PSY WGN.
 When the movie is shown on network television, and the name of the truck is edited to "Party Wagon", the license plate remains the same.

-The characters streaming down the left side of the screen in the opening scenes are Japanese kanji and hiragana, and they read "Hana yome ga kuru, hana yome ga kuru."
+The characters streaming down the left side of the screen, in the opening scenes, are Japanese kanji and hiragana, and they read "Hana yome ga kuru, hana yome ga kuru."
 Or: "The Bride is coming, the Bride is coming," over and over again.

-In Hattori Hanzo's sushi restaurant, there is a 4-character Chinese saying hanging above the bar.
+In Hattori Hanzo's sushi restaurant, there is a four-character Chinese saying hanging above the bar.
 It says "zui sheng meng si," literally "drunk birth, dream death."
 A rough meaningful translation is "To lead an unimportant and often dissipated life."

 During the scene when O-Ren Ishii celebrates her ascension to the head of the Tokyo Yakuza, she is wearing a black kimono.
 It is a kurotomesode with long sleeves (dangling near the floor).
 The kurotomesode is the most formal kimono, is for married women only, and would only be made with short sleeves.